ragged993/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### If I close a tab in a workspace, does that close it for everyone in the workspace?

 Yes.
-Tabs in Edge Workspaces are shared in real-time for everyone.
+Tabs in Edge Workspaces are shared in real time for everyone.
 If someone closes a tab, it closes that tab for everyone that's using the workspace.

 ### Where is my workspace data stored and how is it protected?